Linda Mar Habitat Restoration, Pacifica

 Find out when the next Linda Mar Habitat Restoration is to volunteer!

-COVID-19 is affecting this listing, please check our regulations.
+COVID-19 is affecting this listing, please check our new schedule and regulations.

 About Linda Mar Native Habitat Restoration:

 The coastal sand dunes along Linda Mar Beach are among the most dynamic and fragile natural formations relying on our commitment to protecting and preserving them.
 Restoring this landscape involves removing non-native invasive plants and weeds (i.e., ice plant, mustard and ox tongue) to make way for planting coastal native plants (i.e., beach sage, seaside daisy and strawberry) to maintain, increase and sustain biodiversity.
 Native plants are believed to host up to 400% more insects by mass as a food source than non-native plants.
 Restoration is vital to a healthy ecosystem and protects the beach, shorebirds, and wildlife.
 In Pacifica, restoration is critical for preserving habitat for the threatened western snowy plover and coastal bee populations on the Pacific coast.